MaxLell/Pacman_Business_Card/Documentation/Blog/2/Nr 2 - How to get started.md

-# How to get started?
+# 2 - How to get started?
-TLDR: If you were to eat an elephant, where would you start?
-This article gives an answer for a simple product.
+TLDR: How do you start to translate the idea of a Pacman-AI business-card into something real?

 (ADD IMAGE HERE)